criogenesis/helmet-test-plugin/README.md

-# Example
+# Example Helmet Plugin
-An example greeter plugin
+Checks if you have a helmet on in game